 The government makes it clear this year's \$500 million deficit will have to be repaid, with cuts coming down the road.
-Each ministry will review its programs
+Each ministry will review its programs and "low priority" programs will be on the chopping block.

-Finance Minister Dwight

-Duncan: "All of our

-transfer partners ... had

-anticipated certain kinds of

-growth in their funds based

-on our three-year

-projections that we do

-through our budget now.

-Well, we won't be able to

-live up to those original

-projections."

-Premier McGuinty:

-"Municipalities,
+Finance Minister Dwight Duncan : "All of our transfer partners ... had anticipated certain kinds of growth in their funds based on our three-year projections that we do through our budget now.
+Well, we won't be able to live up to those original projections."
+Premier McGuinty: " Municipalities, universities, school boards and hospitals will feel some pain. "